codeinabox/cv/cv.md

  * Authoring semantic and standards compliant HTML and CSS

 ### Recent Professional History
+#### Freelance senior software engineer @ Sainsbury's
+_May 2015 - current_

+Building RESTful micro-services in PHP and Go, employing domain driven approach to clearly define service boundaries and establish a ubiquitous domain language.
+Ansible is used to provision and deploy the services to AWS.

+Stack: Nginx, Vagrant, Ansible, Go, PHP, Symfony, Doctrine, Behat

 #### Freelance Node and Angular developer @ Quincus
 _April 2015_